5 Tips for Finding and Selecting the Right Collections Management System

 Here are some initial questions to ask yourself:

-- How futureproof and scalable is the solution?
-Look for software that easily integrates with other systems (web publishing, DAMS, conservation, etc.) and can support your needs as they change in the future.
+How futureproof and scalable is the solution?
+Look for software that easily integrates with other systems (online collections, DAMS, conservation, etc.) and can support your needs as they change in the future.

 Refine Your Selection